unimib-datAI/Semtui-python/README.md

 ## **Extending SEMTUI**

 **SEMTUI** is designed to be modular and extensible.
 You can add custom functionalities by writing extensions.
-Use the `extension_manager.py` to integrate your custom modules into the pipeline without modifying the core code.

 ---